KP Loses Another Doctor To Coronavirus - UrduPoint

 KP Loses Another Doctor To Coronavirus

-PESHAWAR, (UrduPoint / Pakistan Point News - 4th May, 2021 ) :A former senior medical officer succumbed to coronavirus infection here on Tuesday taking the tally of doctors' deaths to 65 in Khyber Pakhtunkhwa due to pandemic.
+PESHAWAR, (UrduPoint / Pakistan Point News - 7th May, 2021 ) :The lethal attacks of coronavirus on medical professionals continued in Khyber Pakhtunkhwa, taking the life of another doctor from Swat on Friday.

-Provincial Doctors' Association said former Senior Medical Officer DHQ Hospital Mardan, Dr Noor islam was under treatment at the Corona ICU of Hayatabad Medical Complex for the last 18 days and died Tuesday.
+Provincial Doctors' Association said Dr Ali Akbar was under treatment for coronavirus infection at a private hospital in Islamabad for the last two weeks but could not recover and breathed his last today.

-His funeral prayer was offered at ancestral village, Pir Sado in Takhtbhai tehsil of Mardan district.
-He had also served as Medico Legal Officer in Mardan.
+Dr Ali Akbar was deputed as Senior Medical Officer at District Headquarters Hospital, Matta, district Swat.
+His funeral prayer was offered at ancestral graveyard in Bazkhela, Matta after Juma prayer.